Claire Dean

 What will the weather be like?

 The weather in Cusco is defined by two seasons - The wet/rainy season and the dry season.
 The wet season runs from November through March, with average temperatures of approximately 13.3°C (56°F).
 Occasional showers are expected throughout this period, with the heaviest rains occurring in January and February.
 Dry season is normally from May through October, during which time you can expect mostly sunny days followed by chilly evenings and the possibility of morning frost.
 The average daytime temperature around this time is 12°C (56°F).
 July is usually the coldest month of the year and on some treks, it will reach a night-time temperature of below zero 0°C (32 ° F).
 In the Anden region, expect the unexpected with very variable weather conditions.
-Rain can occur in the middle of July just as sun may appear in January, so it is always important to be prepared for all weather conditions.
+Rain can occur in the middle of July just as the sun may appear in January, so it is always important to be prepared for all weather conditions.

 How can I avoid altitude sickness during my trip?